The Ultimate Guide to Buying Tickets for the Duomo in Florence

 Where to Stay Near the Duomo

-Because the Duomo sits at the heart of Florence, staying nearby means you’ll be steps away from history.
-Imagine waking up and seeing Brunelleschi’s Dome outside your window.
+Because the Duomo sits at the heart of Florence, staying nearby means youโll be steps away from history.
+Imagine waking up and seeing Brunelleschiโs Dome outside your window.
+Pack smart for your stay with travel-sized toiletries and a universal power adapter.

 Where to Buy Duomo Tickets